 - Closed Credit Call Spread – Profit $300, leaving $90 on the table.

 - Open Debit Put Spread – risking $300, max profit $100.

 - Wait until expiration or closeout when it’s close to the max profit.

-One thing to note is that rolling to the Debit Put Spread strategy is based on the assumption that VIX will not be high at option expiration or contango effect is going to continue so that the price of VXX or UVXY will be much lower at the expiration.
-If the market condition is volatile and potentially prolonged backwardation could occur.
+One thing to note is that rolling to the Debit Put Spread strategy is based on an assumption that VIX will not be high at option expiration or contango effect is going to continue so that the price of VXX or UVXY will be much lower at the expiration.
+If the market condition is volatile a prolonged backwardation could occur.
 In such a condition it would be better to just close the position and wait for the next VIX spike.

-However, the beauty of this trade is that we are only risking the $300 profit we have already made to capture the remaining potential profit.
+However, the beauty of this strategy is that we are only risking the $300 profit that we have already made to capture the remaining potential profit.
 The original capital is already freed up for the next VIX spike in case it happens.